-Flat-share-housing of tomorrow
+Flat-share-housing of tomorrow – the second generation

-The partnership on Markgrafenstrasse between Deutsche Wohnen, the Institute of Electronic Business and iHaus AG has been up and running for some time now.
-Alexa, the web-based smart personal assistant, controls the lighting, coffee machine and entertainment technology on schedule and on demand.
-But the full smart package covers much more: controllable light bulbs, smart smoke alarms, Wi-Fi sockets, an energy-efficient heating control system and window sensors.
+But the smart personal assistants, in the form of little speakers, still control the lighting, coffee machine and entertainment technology on schedule and by voice command.
+The full smart package also includes controllable light bulbs, smart smoke alarms, Wi-Fi sockets, an energy-efficient heating control system and window sensors.

 Watch video about the community

+As for tiresome housework, and the usual flatmate debates it entails: these are also no longer an issue with the ‘smart flat-share’, as there is also an app that shares the tasks between the flatmates and awards points for completion.
 Incidentally, if you’d like to see just what a ‘smart home’ looks like, you can visit the flat-share website: diesmartwg.com.